shellieD/get-ducked/README.md

 ![noimage](docs/images/noimage.png)

-Background-image:  Photo by Snack Toronto: https://www.pexels.com/photo/yellow-steel-bathtub-1630344/

 ## Ecommerce Business Model

 Get Ducked is a business to consumer (B2C) ecommerce site for users to find and purchase rubber ducks and rubber-duck themed gifts.

 Users can register for an account, select products to purchase and complete their order through a secure checkout.
-Returning users can log into their account, update their information and view their previous order history as well as any items added tot their wishlist.
+Returning users can log into their account, update their information and view their previous order history as well as any items added to their wishlist.
 Users can also subscribe to a newsletter that gives them access to special offers and discounts.

 A social media site has been created using Facebook Pages to enhance the websites marketing strategy.
-The social media site includes links to the main website, useful information about the store and post relating to new products in stock with teh aim of driving traffic to the website.
+The social media site includes links to the main website, useful information about the store and post relating to new products in stock with the aim of driving traffic to the website.

 <br>